meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-1-ide-setup/README.md

 I then realized I failed, and realized I needed to use <https://neoforged.net/mod-generator/> after chatting on The NeoForge Project discord channel.

+You should just use <https://neoforged.net/mod-generator/> to generate a stub like this.

 ## What else can i do with `moddevgradle`?

 Run `./gradlew -q :tasks --all` and read!